 Watching from a browser, the audience can still comment or ask questions for the speakers in a live session to answer.
 Under the video screen on the right of the LIVE page, you can click Q&A to post your comments and questions.
 These comments and questions will be collected and loaded into the CHAT box of the Zoom application so that all the speakers, or only the session chair, can see and decide which questions are to be responded to.

 You are encouraged to register your interest in the 1st IAHR Online Forum so you can receive emails with the latest news and announcements.
-However, to access the LIVE sessions, all you need is an IAHR account (see the Participating in a Session above).
-Once you have logged into the IAHR website, you will be able to participate in all sessions without having to register separately for each session.
+However, to access a LIVE session of the 1st IAHR Online Forum, all you need is the link to get you there (see the Participating in a Session above).
+You do not even need to log in with an IAHR account this time.

 For the most updated instructions on how to use Zoom, go to Zoom Support.
 IAHR also has not-that-up-to-date but simplified instructions for using Zoom to help you.
 Here are some quick points to pay attention to: